Armenians in Turkey: Hatay Province

 Iskenderun has one small Armenian church, and a community of a few dozen Armenians.

 Vakıflı Köyü (Armenian: Վաքիֆ — Vakif) is the only remaining fully ethnic Armenian village in Turkey.
-This village and 6 others managed to brave past the Armenian genocide in the Musa Dagh Defense.
-This particular village only exists as of now due to some of the population deciding to stay after Hatay province was invaded and annexed by Turkey in 1939, while the other 6 villages populations decided to leave.
 It is located on the slopes of Musa Dagh in the Samandağ district of Hatay Province, the village overlooks the Mediterranean Sea and is within eyesight of the Syrian border.
-It is home to a community of about 130 Turkish-Armenians, and around 300 people who are from the village who come back to visit during the summer.
+As of 2007, it is home to a community of about 130 Turkish-Armenians, and around 300 people who are from the village who come back to visit during the summer.